 Recovering Just Compensation After a Distracted Driving Accident

 The losses resulting from distracted driving accidents can be substantial.
 In addition to current and future medical bills, accident victims will often experience a significant loss of income, chronic pain, and other financial and non-financial losses.
 For more information on the types of compensation you may be entitled to recover you can read: What Types of Compensation Can I Recover After an Accident in Alaska?

 Discuss Your Distracted Driving Accident Claim in Confidence

-If you were injured in a car accident that you believe was the fault of a distracted driver, I encourage you to contact me immediately to discuss your case.
+If you were injured in a car accident that you believe was the fault of a distracted driver, I encourage you to contact an experienced personal injury lawyer immediately to discuss your case.
 For a free, no-obligation consultation about your legal rights, call 907-262-9164 today.